-Chiropody problems, like repeated hard skin and corns, may be due to problems with the foot structure or type of shoe worn.
-The chiropodist may recommend podiatry treatment to alleviate
+Chiropody problems, like persistent hard skin, bunions and corns may be due to problems with the foot structure or type of shoe worn.
+The chiropodist may recommend Podiatry treatment to address these problems.

-Verrucae are also common and can be treated with Cryotherapy (freezing with liquid nitrogen), Swift microwave or Needling.
-Surgery can also be performed for ingrowing toe nails.
+Verrucae can be treated with Cryotherapy (freezing with liquid nitrogen), Swift microwave or Needling.
+Surgery can also be performed for ingrowing toenails.

 "Find out more about Swift Microwave therapy here, http://www.treatverruca.com "

 Swift is the quick and clean new treatment for verruca.
 Unlike cryotherapy, salicylic acid and laser, Swift does not break the surface of the skin and eliminates the need for bandages or dressings – leaving you to carry on your day as normal.